Jutland – lively cities, cultural highlights and wide-open nature

 Scandinavia’s largest culinary festival

-Billed as Scandinavia’s largest culinary festival, Food 2012 (6–9 September 2012) will be featured during the city’s annual arts festival week, the Aarhus Festival (31 August – 9 September 2012).
+Billed as Scandinavia’s largest culinary festival, Food Festival will be featured during the city’s annual arts festival week, the Aarhus Festival.
 Held on a festival ground by the harbour (Tangkrogen), the non-profit event will highlight Danish and Nordic produce and housewares, etc. A restaurant area will also host culinary competitions.

 Leaving Aarhus, go North to the most Northern tip of Denmark, Skagen, where the sees Skagerrak and Kattegat meet.
 On the way you pass several highlights of art, design, charming hotels, romantic spots and breath-taking nature.
 You can even see some of Europe’s mightiest drifting sand dunes, engulfing the windswept lighthouse at Rubjerg Knude…